Home > HVAC Maintenance > The Essential Rooftop Unit Maintenance Guide

 The best way to stay on track is to create a clear, documented schedule for your rooftop unit’s maintenance.
 Use a calendar or a digital reminder system to map out your monthly, quarterly, semi-annual, and annual tasks.
 A proactive approach not only helps your system perform at its best but also saves you significant money on energy bills and helps you avoid disruptive, expensive repairs down the line.
 Partnering with a trusted HVAC provider can take the guesswork out of the process, ensuring every critical checkpoint is handled correctly and on time.

-Warning Signs Your Rooftop Unit Needs Service Now
+Signs Your Rooftop Unit Needs Service Immediately

 Even with a perfect maintenance plan, rooftop units can run into trouble.
 The key is catching problems early before they turn into costly emergencies.
 Your system will almost always give you warning signs that something is wrong.
 Paying attention to changes in its performance, sounds, and even your utility bills can help you schedule a service call before you’re left with a major breakdown.
 Here are the five key warning signs you should never ignore.

-Higher-Than-Normal Energy Bills
+Your Energy Bills Are Spiking

 One of the first places a problem shows up is on your monthly utility bill.
 If you notice a sudden, unexplained spike in your energy costs, your rooftop unit could be the culprit.
 A poorly maintained HVAC system can use up to 20% more energy as its components struggle to keep up.
 Dirty filters, grimy coils, or a failing motor force the unit to work harder and run longer to achieve the same level of heating or cooling.
 Proactive service maintenance programs are the best way to keep your system running efficiently and your energy bills in check.

-Strange Noises or Vibrations
+You Hear Strange Noises or Feel Vibrations

 Your rooftop unit should operate with a consistent, low hum.
 If you start hearing new or unusual sounds, it’s time to pay attention.
 Loud noises like grinding, banging, or rattling are clear indicators of a mechanical issue.
 These sounds often point to problems like a loose part, worn-out motor bearings, or debris caught in the fan assembly.
 Ignoring these auditory warnings can lead to a more severe failure.
 Don’t wait for the noise to stop on its own—it usually means a component has broken completely, leading to a much more expensive repair.